AhmadRehan98/gameball-assessment/README.md

 - Used node.js.
 - Public API GET: `/api/products/<product-name>`, where product name is: food, fruits, vegetables, electronics.
 This is the only routes the frontend currently uses.
 - Skeleton functionality for POST, PUT, and DELETE, not fully implemented since it isn't required in the handout.
+- The only sorting that happens server side is always returning database queries in ascending order. the sort button currently doesn't work.

 ## [Database](./backend/config/)